resource-watch/slate/source/includes/tutorial/webdev_geometry_analysis/_geometry_analysis.md

 These type of problems have motivated the creation of vector tiles, which mirror raster tiles in intention and design, but have the distinctive properties associated with the vector data model.

 Vector tiles are normally constructed as derivatives of an original dataset, with downsampled and simplified geometries created at different _zoom levels_, but maintaining feature attributes and properties.
-Like raster tiles, as you zoom in or out different tiles are fetched and rendered, reducing network burden by only pulling only what is needed for the immediate view.
+Like raster tiles, as you zoom in or out different tiles are fetched and rendered, reducing network burden by only pulling what is needed for the immediate view.
 Using some data assimilation methods built into the web map, the vector geometries can be stitched across different tiles to create seamless geometries.
 Vector tiles can have more than one _layer_, for example a street layer and a building layer, which helps reduce the need for lots of HTTP requests to render a complex map.